sirajghassel/RoboBrain2.0/README.md

 @article{RoboOS,
-    title={RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration}, author={Tan, Huajie and Hao, Xiaoshuai and Lin, Minglan and Wang, Pengwei and Lyu, Yaoxu and Cao, Mingyu and Wang, Zhongyuan and Zhang, Shanghang}, journal={arXiv preprint arXiv:2505.03673},
+    title={RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration}, author={Tan, Huajie and Hao, Xiaoshuai and Chi, Cheng and Lin, Minglan and Lyu, Yaoxu and Cao, Mingyu and Liang, Dong and Chen, Zhuo and Lyu, Mengsi and Peng, Cheng and He, Chenrui and Ao, Yulong and Lin, Yonghua and Wang, Pengwei and Wang, Zhongyuan and Zhang, Shanghang}, journal={arXiv preprint arXiv:2505.03673},
     year={2025}
 }